Pkg.add("ScikitLearn")

 clf[:fit](Data, target)

-As we can see from the warning, the maximum number of iterations was reached and the optimisation did not converge.
-Hence, we need to increase the number of iterations.
-Let's repeat the initialisation and training of the neural network in Python with new network parameters.
+As we can see from the warning, the maximum number of iterations was reached, but the optimization did not converge.
+Therefore, it is necessary to increase the number of iterations.
+Let's repeat the initialization and training of the neural network in Python with new network parameters.

 clf = nn.MLPClassifier(hidden_layer_sizes=(100,), max_iter=140, alpha=1e-4, solver="sgd", verbose=1, random_state=1, learning_rate_init=.1)